Can Lyme Disease Cause Seizures? Symptoms, Causes, and What to Know

 - Headache or neurologic symptoms before onset

-These symptoms may occur as part of a broader pattern of Lyme disease symptoms, especially when neurologic involvement is present.
+These symptoms may occur alongside broader Lyme disease symptoms, particularly when neurologic involvement is present.

 Clinical Perspective